 The Civil War and Reconstruction period produced significant political, economic, and social transformations in the United States, but for African Americans the progress had mixed results at best.
 The legacy of the Civil War included the central question of what emancipation meant beyond the destruction of the institution of slavery.
 In this lesson, students will examine primary sources from the Reconstruction era and examine two historians’ arguments on its effects on the lives of African Americans.
-This lesson is adapted from materials contained in the Bill of Rights Institute’s forthcoming U.S. History resource entitled Life, Liberty, and the Pursuit of Happiness: A History of the American Experiment.
-This free online resource covers 1491 to the present day, is aligned to the College Boards AP U.S. history framework, and will be available for use in the 2020 school year.
-To learn more and to receive updates, please click here.
-Objectives:
+This lesson is adapted from materials contained in the Bill of Rights Institute’s U.S. History resource entitled Life, Liberty, and the Pursuit of Happiness: A History of the American Experiment.
+This free online resource covers 1491 to the present day, is aligned to the College Boards AP U.S. history framework.
+You can access the full resource HERE.

 - Students will explain how and why Reconstruction resulted in continuity and change understandings of what it meant to be American

 - Students will practice the historical thinking skills of examining primary sources and creating and defending historical arguments

 Allow students to study the Thomas Nast cartoons from Reconstruction in Handout A and answer the accompanying questions.
 Lead a brief class discussion.